CoreMedia/content-hub-adapter-youtube/documentation/installation.md

 Depending on your setup and your plans, you can integrate this project in different ways.

-* If the plugin is already bundled in your Blueprint version (check the `plugins.json` file of the `studio-server` app), you can immediately proceed with [Configure the Plugin](#configure-the-plugin).
+* If the plugin is already bundled in your Blueprint (check the `plugin-descriptors.json` file of the Blueprint), you can immediately proceed with [Configure the Plugin](#configure-the-plugin).
+* If the plugin is not bundled in your Blueprint, or you want to use a different release, select one from [Releases](https://github.com/CoreMedia/content-hub-adapter-youtube/releases) and proceed with [Activate the Plugin](#activate-the-plugin).
-* If you want to use the plugin in your project, clone or fork the repository.
+* If you want to customize the plugin in your project, clone or fork the repository, and add or exchange the plugin in your Blueprint.
 * If you do not want to use GitHub, proceed as described in [Download Release](#download-release).
 * If you want to contribute a new feature or a bugfix, as an external developer, you need a fork of the repository to create a Pull Request.